zufardhiyaulhaq/cnpg-learning/10-request-limit/request-limit.md

 # Change Request limit of Postgresql

-1. apply the request limit
+1. apply the request limit, this will trigger master & replica pod to restarted.
 ```
 kubectl apply -f cluster.yaml